Frequently Asked Questions

 A limited number of parking spaces will be available to rent.

-8. Will it be possible to own the flat?
+8. Is it possible to own a flat?

-No. All flats will be offered on a rental basis only.
+No. All flats are offered on a rental basis only.

-Subleasing will be allowed with limitations.
-The limitations will be described in detail in the wohnen&mehr lease agreement.
+Subleasing is allowed with limitations.
+The limitations are described in detail in the wohnen&mehr lease agreement.

-Yes, 3 should be more than enough.
+Yes, 3 are more than enough.
 Standard calculation is one elevator for every 60-90 units.

-11. Will the number of washing machines be sufficient?
+11. Are the number of washing machines sufficient?

 12. Any rules on notice period for eviction?

-All matters relating to eviction will be covered in the w&m House Rules, due to be published during 2021.
+All matters relating to eviction are covered in the wohnen&mehr House Rules.

 13. What cost controls are in place to avoid the final rent and deposit price to suddenly rise and when could this happen?

-Rents and deposits will be based on the planned cost to build, operate and maintain the site.
-These costs will be set following a standard competitive bidding process and a controlled process for managing changes.
+Rents and deposits are based on the planned cost to build, operate and maintain the site.
+These costs follow a standard competitive bidding process and a controlled process for managing changes.
 We will be informed of any significant changes.
 Baring this, any final changes will be minor.

 1. Why are rents more favorable for cooperatives than for other providers?